 The School’s programme of employability events and embedded work-related learning within the curriculum supports students’ personal development planning.
 Through these initiatives, students are increasingly able, as they progress from year to year, to understand the professional environment of their disciplines, the various opportunities available to them, and how to shape their learning according to their ambitions.

-On successful completion of the module, the art, photography or design student will be able to:
+On successful completion of the module, the student will be able to:

 Work will be assessed against the learning outcomes in relation to the following criteria:

 • appropriate use of problem solving, testing and experimentation;